-Normal minimum requirements for both Standard and Higher Level entry are at least a grade B at IGCSE Biology, or BB at IGCSE Coordinated Science.
+The normal minimum requirements for automatic entry at both Standard and Higher Level entry are at least a grade B at IGCSE Biology, or BB at IGCSE Coordinated Science.
 Also normally required are grade Cs in IGCSE English Language and Mathematics.

-This syllabus is designed to give flexibility to candidates and to place emphasis on the understanding and application of scientific concepts and principles as well as on factual material, whilst still giving a thorough introduction to the study of Biology.
+This syllabus is designed to give flexibility to candidates and to place emphasis on the understanding and application of scientific concepts, principles and skills as well as on factual material, whilst still providing a thorough knowledge base for those who wish to study Biology.